ybgirgin3/telegram-git-bot/README.md

 # Telegram Git Bot

-Basic telegram bot for getting any community informations from telegram without entering browser and github account
+Basic telegram bot for getting any community informations from telegram without opening heavy browsers and log in github account

 **How to make it work**